 1 cup of Once Again Cashew Butter

 - In a large mixing bowl, combine eggs, and sugar.
 Beat until airy, and then, add in cashew butter and milk.
 Beat until well mixed.

-- Slowly add sifted flour while mixing, then add in baking soda.
+Slowly add sifted flour while mixing, then add in baking powder.

 - Lastly add in cranberries and walnuts.

 - Pour all into a greased 9x5 inches loaf pan and place it in an oven preheated to 350 degrees Fahrenheit for 45 to 50 minutes.

 - Use a toothpick tester to ensure loaf is well baked before removing it from the oven.
 Enjoy it fresh, and save leftovers in a tightly sealed container away from moisture for up to three days.